Northwest Territories

 Diavik Diamond Mine comprised 4 diamond-bearing pipes that were mined using a combination of open pit and underground mining.
 Diavik produced predominantly stunning white diamonds, along with a small number of rare yellow diamonds, to the highest possible standards of safety and integrity.

-All mines have a finite life cycle cycle, and Diavik planned for closure from the outset.
-Closure activities were integrated into mine planning and operations from the very beginning, making us a leader for closure in Canadian mining.
+All mines have a finite life cycle, and Diavik planned for closure from the outset.
+Closure activities were integrated into mine planning and operations from the very beginning, making us a leader in Canadian mine closure.

 With mining now complete, Diavik is progressing through decommissioning and reclamation.
 Buildings and infrastructure are being decommissioned, salvaged where practical, or demolished safely.
-Over time, embankments will be breached and lake water will be returned to the mined areas, reconnecting them with Lac de Gras once it is confirmed safe to do so.
+Lake water is being returned to the mine pits and will be tested for quality before it is ultimately reconnected with Lac de Gras.

 Innovation at Diavik